 My fifth and sixth grade students have been working with chalk pastel recently.
 We’ve done tropical birds and just finished these stunning rainforest animals.
-Watch the video (link at bottom of post) to see the kids at work.

 To begin, use a black oil pastel to draw a rainforest animal.
 I provided a few simple drawing demonstrations to get the kids started.
 Draw lightly at first, then trace over all the “good” lines with a darker line.